 We believe in giving newborn babies the best chance for a happy and healthy life.

-Our InfantSEE program offers free eye exams for infants aged 6 months - 2 years, so you can get on top of their health from the moment they open their eyes.
+Our InfantSEE program offers eye exams for infants aged 6 months - 2 years, so you can get on top of their health from the moment they open their eyes.

 The eyes of an infant develop at an incredible rate.
 Although your baby receives screening tests at birth and in their first year, it’s very important during the early stages to see an optometrist and check for no infectious, congenital or hereditary eye diseases.